 Will you be traveling into a cold climate or one that is tropical?
 Will you be staying in one hotel over the course of several days or weeks, or will you visit several hostels?
 All of these will help you decide what you should pack.

-If you are going on a hiking trip, packing will be relatively easy for you.
-But if you will be doing several types of activities, you will have to pack for a variety of occasions which your choice of clothing will have to reflect.
-Always keep in mind, though, that some hotels or hostels could keep the heat up high to compensate for the freezing temperatures outside, or keep their rooms a bit chilly during the hot summer season.
+If you are going on a hiking trip, packing will be relatively easy for you, but if you will be doing several types of activities, you will have to pack for a variety of occasions which your choice of clothing will have to reflect.
+Always keep in mind that some hotels or hostels could keep the heat up high to compensate for the freezing temperatures outside, or keep their rooms a bit chilly during the hot summer season.

 You really want to take the least amount of clothing possible.
 For one thing, the less you take with you, the more room and weight allowance you will have to buy clothes and gifts to take back home.
 If you start off with less weight, your suitcase will be easier to manage throughout your trip.